Machine Wallet Guardrails

 - Pre-authorized — Policy and budget are set before the session

-- Cryptographically enforced — SBA and SPA are signed; tampering is detectable
+- Cryptographically enforced — SBA is signed; tampering is detectable

 - Local verification — The verifier (e.g. parking meter) can validate the chain without calling a central API